cognitect-labs/vase/samples/petstore-full/README.md

 however, Pedestal sees `login` as a username when a client requests this path.
 There may be another better solution for this sort of route conflict.

+## Configuration

+### Port number

+A port number is defined in both Swagger UI and Vase app.
+If you want to use other port number:

+- Change `"host": "localhost:8888",` in `resources/public/v1/petstore-full.json` for Swagger UI.
+- Change `::http/port 8888` in `src/petstore_full/services.clj` for Vase app.

 ## Read code